ManhattanLife Medicare Supplement Plan Reviews in 2025

 ManhattanLife vs. Humana

-Humana has broader nationwide availability and more extensive plan options than ManhattanLife.
-While ManhattanLife offers five Medigap plans, Humana provides up to eight in some areas, giving consumers more choices to fit their specific needs.
+Humana is more widely available across the country and offers more plan options than ManhattanLife.
+While ManhattanLife provides five Medigap plans, Humana offers up to eight in some areas, giving consumers a broader selection to meet their specific needs.

-Did You Know: According to research from America’s Health Insurance Plans,4 Medicare beneficiaries with Medigap coverage report greater satisfaction with their health care costs and access than those with only Original Medicare.
+Did You Know?
+According to research from America’s Health Insurance Plans,3 Medicare beneficiaries with Medigap coverage report greater satisfaction with their health care costs and access than those with only Original Medicare.

 Additional Benefits